NichoDA/Final-Integration-Project-Documentation/index.md

 ## Thoughts About Future Development

-I really enjoyed making this project.
-In the future if I ever work on it, I want to add music that sounds better.
-I would also like to add an option to somehow kill the ghost enemies for more points.
-I could also make multiple levels as different game states, with new enemies and unique music/sound affects.

-For an extreme challenge, adding some sort of backend and allowing for multiple people to play would be really cool.
+I had a great time creating this project, and I'm already thinking about how to make it even better in the future.
+One improvement I'd like to make is upgrading the music to enhance the overall gaming experience.
+I also envision adding a feature where players can defeat the ghost enemies for extra points, making the game more engaging.

+To take the game to the next level, I plan to introduce multiple levels with new challenges, enemies, and unique sound effects that match each level's theme.
+Additionally, I'm excited about the possibility of implementing a backend system that would allow players to compete with each other from different devices.

+Overall, I'm looking forward to continuing the development of this project, and I'm eager to see where it takes me.

 ---